Using the Samuel Roberts Noble Microscopy Laboratory

 - Advanced Light Microscopy.
 BIOL/ MBIO/ PBIO 5394.
 Prerequisite: permission of instructor and graduate standing.
 Corequisite: Lab section.
 Focuses on theory and techniques in light microscopy covering principles including confocal laser scanning microscopy, multiple photon imaging, FLIM/FCS, FRET, fluorescence microscopy, phase contrast, DIC, 3D rendering, and other advanced optical technologies.
 Also includes a lab section where students will learn to use advanced epifluorescence and confocal microscopes.
 Instructor: Dr. Gu.

 - Principles and techniques of transmission electron microscopy.
 BOT/ MICRO/ ZOOL 5364 (Fall) An in-depth, laboratory-oriented course in the operation of the TEM.
 3 hr lect, 10 hr lab/week.
-Instructors: Prof. Russell, Dr. Larson.
+Instructors: Dr. Larson. postponed fall 2020

 - Scanning electron microscopy.
 BOT/MICRO/ZOOL 5374 (Spring) An in-depth, laboratory-oriented course in specimen preparation and operation of the SEM.
 2 hr lect, 8 hr lab/week.
 Instructor: Dr. Larson.